brazil-data-cube/bdc-auth-client/README.rst

     This file is part of BDC-Auth-Client.
     Copyright (C) 2022 INPE.

-    BDC-Auth-Client is free software; you can redistribute it and/or modify it under the terms of the MIT License; see LICENSE file for more details.
+    This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+    This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+    You should have received a copy of the GNU General Public License along with this program.
+If not, see <https://www.gnu.org/licenses/gpl-3.0.html>.

 ========================================================================